cookiecutter/cookiecutter-django/CONTRIBUTING.md

 ## Getting your pull request merged in

 1. Keep it small.
-The smaller the pull request the more likely I\'ll pull it in.
+The smaller the pull request, the more likely we are to accept.
 2. Pull requests that fix a current issue get priority for review.

 ## Testing